Crewe Works: Modern ownership

 At its height, Crewe Works employed between 7,000 and 8,000 people; in 2005 fewer than 1,000 remained on site, with a further 270 redundancies announced in November of that year and more cutbacks or even closure possible.
 Current work is largely focused on general maintenance and the inspection of seriously damaged stock.
 Much of the site once occupied by the works has been sold off and is now occupied by a supermarket, leisure park and a large new health centre.
 In 2019 another part of Crewe Works was demolished for a new housing estate.

 In December 2021 the contract for delivery of HS2 rolling stock was awarded to a partnership between Hitachi Rail and Alstom.
-Alstom’s share in manufacturing of the 54 trains will take place at Derby Litchurch Lane Works and Crewe Works.
+Alstom's share in manufacturing of the 54 trains will take place at Derby Litchurch Lane Works and Crewe Works.
 All the bogies, which house the wheelsets, will be both assembled and maintained at Alstom's Crewe facility.
-Manufacturing is expected to start in 2025.